-Field trips: If COVID19 situation allows, one field trip during lab periods (Makapu'u), and a weekend field trip to Maui or Molokai
+Field trips: Two field trips during lab periods (Makapu'u, Pali Overlook), and a weekend field trip to Big Island or Maui.

-Grade: Labs (60%), semester project (20%), midterm exam (10%), homework (10%).
+Grade: Labs (50%), semester project (20%), midterm exam (10%), homework (20%).

 Content objectives

 Become a 'master of rocks'.
 The main objective of this course is to get students acquainted with a wide range of igneous and metamorphic rocks and their corresponding geological settings.
 Deductive skills (such as identifying minerals and other phases, understanding their geologic occurrence and inferring environmental conditions from the mineral assemblage, texture, and tectonic setting) will be emphasized over memorization of nomenclature, although we will also examine why mineral and rock names are important and may convey great meaning.
 The petrogenesis of igneous and metamorphic rocks (the source 'DNA' of a given rock, its temperature, pressure, path through the earth's crust, its interactions with other rocks and/or magmatic bodies) will be explored through different geodynamic contexts of the Earth.
 The importance of basic sciences (specifically chemistry and physics) in gleaning geological processes from hand samples will be emphasized throughout the course.